thioseck/Insecure_juice_shop/README.md

 # Section 2: Vulnerability Analysis
 ## Task 1: SQL
 The first vulnerability we want to exploit is on the login page of the website
 ## Task 2: XSS
 The second vulnerability we want to exploit is after we’ve logged into the site.
 We want to exploit an XSS vulnerability in the search bar.
 Attempt an arbitrary command that will render an alert with the value “Hacked”.

 # Section 3: Risk Analysis
-After notifying Manu of two more vulnerabilities, his technophobia is in full display.
-You reassure him that these problems can be resolved but the next step is to rank the risks in order of what should be dealt with first.
+The next step is to rank the risks in order of what should be dealt with first.
 ## Task 1: Scoring Risks
 Use the matrix in the Threat Model Report to score the risks that we’ve identified so far to the Juice Shop
 ## Task 2: Risk Rationale

 Now that we’ve scored all our risks, explain why you chose to rank the risks in the way you did.
 This rationale and ranking shows where Udajuicer’s resources should be allocated